European Immigrant Crisis: The Difference Between The Immigration Issue In Europe And The United States

 — Voice of Europe (@V_of_Europe) December 20, 2016

-There are exceptions to this, such as in the UK, where asylum-seekers have resulted in a significant increase.
-Pew Research reports that the illegal immigrant population in the United States peaked in the year 2007 and has slowly dropped since that time.
+There are exceptions to this, such as in the U.K., where asylum-seekers have resulted in a significant increase.
+Pew Research reports that the illegal immigrant population in the United States peaked in the year 2007 and has slowly dropped since.
 This may well be due to the economic problems in the United States that reduce the number of job opportunities.

 While for the United States, the border is obviously a significant issue, the greatest concern for European governments is not illegal border crossings, since most people cross into Europe legally.
-They are much more concerned about keeping track of these immigrants after they are actually getting Europe.
+They are much more concerned about keeping track of these immigrants after they actually get to Europe.

 Border protection and cooperation between nations in Europe is important, but the authorities have discovered that the most effective way to address the issue is for law enforcement to track and capture illegal immigrants once they are already in the EU.
 This is made much simpler in Europe because of the use of national identity cards, which don’t exist – yet – in the United States.

 As a consequence of this, many European nations are able to expel illegal immigrants at a far higher rate than is possible in the United States.
-For example, in the first three years of the Obama administration, the US removed more than 400,000 illegal immigrants each year.
+For example, in the first three years of the Obama administration, the U.S. removed more than 400,000 illegal immigrants each year.
 During the same years, the British government was able to expel 25,000 illegals.

-In part the above numbers may represent the fact that in Europe the overall numbers of illegals are much smaller and the problem much less significant than in the US.
-Another possible explanation for the difference is that such large numbers of Hispanics live in the United States legally, making it much easier for illegal immigrants from places like Mexico to blend into the United States.
+In part, the above numbers may represent the fact that in Europe the overall numbers of illegals are much smaller and the problem much less significant than in the U.S. Another possible explanation for the difference is that such large numbers of Hispanics live in the United States legally, making it much easier for illegal immigrants from places like Mexico to blend into the United States.

 [Featured Image by Carl Court/Getty Images]